 Get a taste of our college programs!

-Each trimester, we reserve a limited number of seats in select courses from our certificate programs or other classes designed specifically for members of our community.
+Each trimester (fall, winter, spring) we reserve a limited number of seats in select courses from our certificate programs or other classes designed specifically for members of our community.
 These courses meet weekly for a few hours in the morning, afternoon, or evening, and some are a full day long.
 Community classes are a great opportunity to learn something new, dedicate focused time to your art practice, and tap into a community of artistic peers.
 Local residents enjoy a special rate on these classes.

 Image Credit: Christian Randolph, Header Image: Carolyn Todd